kna2121/advancedDB-project2/README.md

 5. Use:
    - SpanBERT - predict relations and filter by confidence
    - Gemini - prompt based relation extraction
 6. Add valid pairs to result set
-7. Use new pair to construct next query
+7. After one iteration is complete, if k tuples not met use new pair to construct next query
-8. Repeat until k tuples extracted or no progress
+8. Repeat until k tuples extracted or no progress is made
+9. Print top k tuples as result

 f.
   API_KEY = 'AIzaSyAYiEosxKFAa3cwpyN-Au3H7wRhZtAx8KY'